hazelcast/hazelcast-csharp-client/doc/dev/doc/extensions/caching.md

 ## Cache Functionnality

-Hazelcast's implementation of `IDistributedCache` supports all functionnality of the interface.
+Hazelcast's implementation of `IDistributedCache` supports all functionality of the interface.
 Note however that, due to the inherently asynchronous nature of the Hazelcast client, all synchronous cache operations have to be implemented over asynchronous operations using the `task.GetAwaiter().GetResult()` pattern.
 This pattern can cause potential threading problems, and should be avoided as much as possible.
 Always use the asynchronous API wherever possible.